 Ask any professional business appraiser about the choice of valuation methods and you will hear that there are quite a few.
-By convention, the methods are grouped under three major categories, known as approaches.
-There are three of those: market, asset, and income.
+By convention, the methods fall under three major categories, known as approaches.
+And you have three of those: market, asset, and income.

 No one approach to business valuation is bullet proof.
-If you choose just one method or approach, you are likely to face criticism from a discriminating reader.
+If you choose just one method or approach, you may face criticism from a discriminating reader.

-Perhaps the first choice of business people is the market approach.
+Business people tend to pick the market approach as their first choice.
 It is simple and direct, easy to explain and implement.
 All you have to do is compare your company to a number of similar firms that have sold recently.
-The selling prices, when related to the companies’ financial performance, give you a way to measure what any other business is worth, provided it is similar enough.
+The selling prices, when related to the companies’ financial performance, give you a way to measure the business value, provided it is similar enough.

 But here is the rub.
 The similarity of businesses is more often imagined than real.
 No two companies are exactly the same.
 Plus business conditions change, sometimes rapidly, affecting what a given business is worth on the market.
 No two parties to a business sale are ever the theoretical willing buyer and seller.
 There are always special circumstances that make each deal unique.

 So if you use market approach methods to value a company, be prepared to handle objections that comparisons may be misleading.

 The asset approach relies on the assumption that business assets do not become obsolete too quickly and that their condition and fitness for service can be reliably established.
 But consider the fact that a set of business assets on hand is not something you would want to invest in for the future.
 Perhaps the company needs to upgrade its aging asset base to pursue future opportunities.
 Thus the business assets may not represent what the business is worth going forward.

 Handling income based valuation